ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

     ## [1] "data.frame"

-What happens if your dataset has a metadata (indicated by \# ) as the first line followed by the column names
+How to read a dataset that has some metadata (indicated by \# ) as the first line followed by the column names?

 ``` r
 read_csv("Data/WHO-2a.csv", comment = "#")